MG4CE/thermalbooth_poc/README.md

-# ThermalBooth
+# ThermalBooth (Proof of Concept)

 A Raspberry Pi photo booth that captures photos and prints them instantly on a thermal printer.
-Mostly vibecoded.

 Press a button → 3-2-1 countdown → snapshot → dithered black & white print.
 That's it.